 Using Advanced analytics to cut through the smoke

-Last season I looked at who were the best players in the conference, using a combination of advanced analytics.
-This entry marks the first installment of that series for the 2020-21 season.
+The past few seasons I have looked at who were the best players in the conference, using a combination of advanced analytics.
+This entry marks the second installment for the 2021-22 season.

 Three different advanced analytics will be used.
 The analytics are: Player Impact Plus Minus, Points Over Expectation, and Bayesian Performance Rating.